qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 ### Long Story Short

 OpenBSD won the showdown.
-It was the most complete, simple and coherent system.
-The documentation was thourough, the code was easy to follow and understand.
+It was the most complete, simple, and coherent system.
+The documentation was thorough, the code was easy to follow and understand.

 It had one command to configure all of the network interfaces!